bbauska/CS198.1x/readme.md

 Feel free to discuss amongst each other in the discussion board topic below.
 We'll be grading the responses you paste into the text input.

-<h3>Module 4 - Bitcoin In Real Life: Wallets, Mining, and More</h3>
+### Module 4 - Bitcoin In Real Life: Wallets, Mining, and More

 We’ve looked at Bitcoin mechanics from both a high and low level, explaining the primary motivations of why we do what we do in Bitcoin, and its implementation.